PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 * For example, -qvalue:0.001

 `-recurse` or `-r`
-* If mzid path is a directory, specifying this will cause mzid files in subdirectories to also be converted.
+* If mzid path is a directory, specifying this will cause .mzid files in subdirectories to also be converted

 `-skipDupIds`
-* If there are issues converting a file due to \"duplicate ID\" errors, specifying this will cause the duplicate IDs to be ignored, at the likely cost of some correctness.
+* If there are issues converting a file due to \"duplicate ID\" errors, specifying this will cause the duplicate IDs to be ignored, at the likely cost of some correctness

 `-geneId`
 * If specified, adds a 'GeneID' column to the output for non-decoy identifications